Here's What Burrard Skytrain Station Will Look Like After 2 Year Closure (PHOTOS)

 TransLink has announced that a major upgrade to the Burrard SkyTrain Station will soon be taking place.

-This station was built in 1985 and hasn’t had an upgrade in the past 36 years.
-As the 4th busiest station in the SkyTrain system, some may say the upcoming changes has been long overdue.
+The station was originally built in 1985 and hasn’t had an upgrade in the past 36 years.
+As the 4th busiest station in the SkyTrain system, some may say the upcoming changes have been long overdue.

 The new Burrard Station construction is scheduled to start early 2022.
 The project will take at least two years to complete and will require the that station be closed completely while construction takes place.
 Here’s a peak at what it will look like once complete.